HawkeyeReport.com - Pro Football Focus Grades: Defense

 Pro Football Focus Grades: Defense

-Each week following the Iowa football game, we will have all the grades and snap counts for every Hawkeye player on both sides of the ball.
-These grades are provided by Pro Football Focus, which is the go-to site for analytics in pro and college football.
+The Hawkeyes also added to their sack total with three more QB sacks.
+That brings their season total to 12 on the year.
+Iowa also had one interception and forced a fumble that resulted in a turnover.

-We will be passing along the game grades and also the overall season grades early in the week.
+We take a look at how the folks at Pro Football Focus graded the Iowa defense this week.

-If you are wondering about Pro Football Focus and their grading procedure, here's a rundown of that process:
+If you are wondering how Pro Football Focus arrives at their grades, here's a rundown:

 On every play, a PFF analyst will grade each player on a scale of -2 to +2 according to what he did on the play.